-The 1st step to starting a small business or startup can be found here.
+The first step to starting a small business or startup can be found here.

 As a bookkeeper, I am sharing some insights to maintain sound financial records.
 These are steps to put you on strong financial footing.
 Having a product or service that is demanded, building the right team, and finding customers are all very important – possibly more important is...

 Step 2: Find a Financial Record Keeping System that is Addictive

 There are many ways to keep track of your spending and income.
 Some options are:

 My favorite is QuickBooks and I like QuickBooks Online better than QuickBooks Desktop.
 That is my personal preference.
 I open QuickBooks Online (QBO) just about every other day to check on a customer or to pull a report.

 I am encouraging you to do more than find your personal preference.
 Get the most addictive financial program you can find so you use it daily.
 Find a program that you can use as easily as brushing your teeth.